Country Walk case: Background

+Fuster has been attacked five times in prison, and most seriously when a fellow prisoner stabbed Fuster in the neck.

 The Miami Method

 The case was prosecuted by Dade County state's attorney Janet Reno.
 Her "Miami Method", to prosecute day care sex abuse cases, was also used to prosecute Bobby Fijnje and Grant Snowden.
 These cases were profiled in the 1998 Frontline episode "The Child Terror".